NativeScript and Angularjs Application Development – Mobilising a Progress System

-Pace IT recently attended the PUG Conference 2019 where our senior software developer, Sam Bacon, gave a presentation on how to utilise Progress NativeScript and Google’s Angular Framework to mobilise a Progress system into a cross platform mobile app.
+Pace IT recently attended the PUG Conference 2019 where our senior software developer, Sam Bacon, gave a presentation on how to utilise Progress NativeScript and Google’s Angularjs Application Development Framework to mobilise a Progress system into a cross platform mobile app.
 Sam has 7 years’ experience working on web apps and over 2 years’ experience of NativeScript and he’s passionate about building apps for both iPhone and Android.
 Here we summarise his insight and advice.

 The benefits of NativeScript

 With its OpenEdge API Backend, NativeScript has many benefits over hybrid alternatives such as:

 - Full access to the phone’s underlying APIs

 - The UI is the same as a native app as it can use the phone’s native components rather than looking like a website inside a phone container

 - Ability to use the phone’s hardware such as camera, accelerometer and payment abilities